galaxyproteomics/tools-galaxyp/tools/directag_and_tagrecon/README.md

 Contributing
 ------------

 Contributions to this repository are reviewed through pull requests.
 If you would like your work acknowledged, please also add yourself to the Authors section.
-If your pull request is accepted, you will also be acknowledged in <https://bitbucket.org/galaxyp/galaxyp/CONTRIBUTORS.md> unless you opt-out.
+If your pull request is accepted, you will also be acknowledged in <https://github.com/galaxyproteomics/tools-galaxyp/>

 Authors